An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Method development

-The proposed three-step prediction-correction flow reconstruction scheme enables the developed immersed boundary method to enforce a wide class of boundary conditions in a straightforward and consistent manner.
-In polynomial reconstruction based methods, different linear systems require to be constructed and solved for flow variables satisfying different boundary conditions.
-In the current method, the enforcement of boundary conditions at boundary points is a separate step of flow reconstruction.
-This feature provides efficient and uniform boundary treatment for flow with an arbitrary number of field variables that satisfy different types of boundary conditions.

-Moreover, the proposed immersed boundary method here is scalable to the number of stencils used in the flow reconstruction.
-In contrast, for polynomial reconstruction based methods, a fixed minimum number of stencils is always required to avoid under-determined linear systems, and special treatments are required for strongly concave or convex geometries \citep{gao2007improved, kapahi2013three}.
-Therefore, the scalable property is where the robustness of the method herein lies: it leads to the automatic adaption to a varying number of stencil nodes; and it guarantees uniform validity when at least one fluid node exists in the domain of dependence of the image point, a condition that is ensured by the definition of a ghost node.
-In addition, the proposed immersed boundary method can be applied to multiple layers of ghost nodes without extra constraints.

-The asynchronous solving approach without iterative implementation is currently adopted and examined in this paper, since the validity of the synchronous solving approach is established when the validity of the asynchronous solving approach is proved.
-A code that features the implementation of the three-step prediction-correction flow reconstruction scheme is provided in the \ref{app:source_code} to illustrate the simplicity and efficiency of our proposed immersed boundary method.
+The asynchronous solving approach without iterative implementation is adopted and examined herein, since the validity of the synchronous solving approach is established when the validity of the asynchronous solving approach is proved.